Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 {% include Mounting-Alluxio-FS-with-FUSE/alluxio-fuse-mount.md %}

-This will spawn a background user-space java process (alluxio-fuse) that will mount the file system on the specified `mount_point` to the `alluxio_path`.
+This will spawn a background user-space java process (alluxio-fuse) that will mount the alluxio path specified at `alluxio_path` to the local file system on the specified `mount_point`.

 For example, the following command will mount the alluxio path `/people` to the folder `/mnt/people` in the local file system.